DARMA-tasking/DARMA-tasking.github.io/LinkAgainstDarma.md

 -DDarmaCharmBackend_DIR=/path/to/darma/install/cmake
 ```

 By using this approach, your app will be built with the same compilers, flags, etc. that were used in the DARMA build.
 Additional convenience variables may also be set (e.g., `DARMA_BACKEND_RUN_SCRIPT`).
-Some backends (e.g., the Charm++ backend) may change the way your build system compiles and links executables.
 As mentioned previously, you will need to manually add `DARMA_BACKEND_LIBRARIES` to the `target_link_libraries()` command for each executable you want to link against DARMA.

+Because the Charm++ backend changes the way your build system compiles and links executables, it will not work with CMake 3.3.2 or earlier.
+We have had success with CMake 3.4.3 or greater.
+If you are linking against the threads backend, you may only need CMake 2.8 (we have tested 2.8.12 successfully).